pingcap/docs-cn/dm/dm-source-configuration-file.md

 ---
-title: Upstream Database Configuration File
+title: Upstream Database Configuration File of TiDB Data Migration
 summary: Learn the configuration file of the upstream database
 aliases: ['/docs/tidb-data-migration/dev/source-configuration-file/']
 ---

-# Upstream Database Configuration File
+# Upstream Database Configuration File of TiDB Data Migration

 This document introduces the configuration file of the upstream database, including a configuration file template and the description of each configuration parameter in this file.